plume-lib/run-google-java-format/README.md

 3. Reformat by running a command such as
    `make reformat`,
    `ant reformat`, or
-   `./gradlew reformat` (or whatever buildfile target you have set up).
+   `./gradlew reformat` (or whatever build file target you have set up).
 4. Examine the diffs to look for poor reformatting:

    ```git diff -w -b | grep -v '^[-+]import' | grep -v '^[-+]$'```